We Can Help You Get Justice for Your Child

 Birth trauma and serious birth injuries come in a variety of forms.
-When a medical mistake or hospital negligence is to blame for your son’s or daughter’s injuries, the scope of the trauma may depend on what your doctor, nurse, or other member of your birthing team did wrong.
-At Freidin Brown, P.A., our Miami birth injury lawyers have been collectively helping families recover financial compensation for 100 years.
+When a medical mistake or hospital negligence is to blame for your son’s or daughter’s injuries, the scope of the trauma may depend on what your doctor, nurse, or another member of your birthing team did wrong.

 - The mother is expecting twins, triplets, etc.